The Little Big Things (musical)

 The Little Big Things is a musical with music by Nick Butcher, lyrics by Nick Butcher and Tom Ling and a book by Joe White, based on the Sunday Times best selling memoir of the same name by Henry Fraser.
 The show received three Laurence Olivier Award nominations, including Best New Musical and won Best Actress in a Supporting Role in a Musical for Amy Trigg.

 Production history

 West End (2023)

 The musical made its world premiere at @sohoplace in London's West End beginning previews on 2 September 2023.
 Originally scheduled to run until 25 November 2023, it was announced that the production would be extending to 2 March 2024.
 The production was directed by Luke Sheppard.
 Full casting was announced on 7 July 2023.

+Amsterdam (2026)

+In March 2026, it was announced that The Little Big Things would run at the Royal Theatre Carré as part of Broadway in Carré in Amsterdam in Summer 2026.
+The Dutch production is directed by Ola Mafaalani and produced by Madeleine van der Zwaan.
+Ed Larkin reprises his role from the West End production.